 I have a couple of shows in the pipeline in both Jersey and London and I am looking forward to seeing my work in a feature film coming out later this year!

-10. Finally, name three Rockett St George products that you love?
+10. Finally, name a Rockett St George product that you love?

 Quick Fire Questions

 I’m happiest when … I hear my children laughing and painting of course.

 A dream holiday would be... visiting NYC at Christmas with my children as I’ve never been.